 This address shouldn’t be longer than 32 characters including the https:// prefix.
 If it’s longer, consider changing the “name” of your maker in

-now.json to something shorter, or using a shorter ZEIT username.
+now.json to something shorter, or using a shorter Vercel username.

 Approve tokens for trading

 We need to approve the Swap contract to move tokens on our behalf in order for it to work properly.
 This is a fundamental necessity of almost every kind of decentralized exchange system on Ethereum.
 You’ll need to complete this step for any token that you want your maker to trade, but you should only ever have to perform it once per token.
-The AirSwap Maker Kit includes a script to automate token approvals, so let’s take care of that now.
+The AirSwap CLI includes a command to automate token approvals, so let’s take care of that now.

 .env file that you created in the